arcus/r102/README.md

 ## Slides

-Slides (link coming soon) of the teaching presentation that accompany each of the workshop sessions are available and you are welcome to follow along or refer back to them at a later date.
+[Slides](https://rosemhartman.quarto.pub/r102/quarto_slides/index.html#/r102-mastering-the-fundamentals-in-r) of the teaching presentation that accompany each of the workshop sessions are available and you are welcome to follow along or refer back to them at a later date.
 The source code for these slides is included in the directory [quarto_slides](https://github.com/arcus/r102/tree/main/quarto_slides) in this repository.

 ## License